mercadopago/sdk-js/API/bricks/index.md

 ## `BricksBuilder`.isInitialized()

-Method that returns wheather the Bricks class is initialized or not
+Method that returns whether the Bricks class is initialized or not

 ### Params